Frequently Asked Questions / Team Traditions

 What are some Booker T. Swim Team traditions?

-1) Pasta parties: Occur before most home meets and other special meets, such as the Green Country Conference, the Rose Invitational, and the State Championship Swim Meet.
-Although one swim family hosts a party at their house each swim family contributes a dish, bread, or drink.
+1) Pasta Parties: these typically occur before most home meets and other special meets, such as the Hornet Invitational, the Rose Invitational, and the Regional Championship Meet.
+One swim family hosts a party at their house and provides pasta and sauces, and each swim family signs up to contribute a salad, bread, or drink.
+2-3 other parents usually sign up to help the hosts at the party.

-4) Rose Sheets: At the pasta party for the Conference meet, there are sheets of paper and each one has one swimmer's name on it.
-Everyone writes something nice and encouraging on everyone else's sheet.
+4) Rose Sheets: At the Rose Buddy pasta party, there are sheets of paper with one swimmer's name on it.
+Everyone goes around and writes friendly, encouraging words on everyone else's sheet.
 The sheets are given to the swimmers right before the meet starts.

-5) Subway runs: On home meet days, during or just after 7th hour, when everything is set up for the meet (timing system etc.), the swimmers usually all go to the Subway to get something to eat before warm-up.
+5) Day of Meet Food/Drink runs: On home meet days, after everything is set up for the meet (timing system, chairs, etc.), some swimmers will go to the nearby shopping center to get something to eat or a smoothie before the meet.

-8) Braum's: After home meets swimmer go to Braum's to have dinner or ice cream or whatever people want to eat.
-We usually go to the one at 28th and Harvard.
+8) After Meet Dinner at Braum's : After home meets, swimmers might go to Braum's to have dinner or ice cream or whatever people want to eat.
+They usually go to the one at 28th and Harvard, but ti depends on what the swimmers decide.

 How can I be a supportive swim parent?